TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/ina226/README.md

 The maximum measured *voltage* is *36V*.
 The maximum measured *current* depends on the value of the **Shunt**.

-The measured values can be read by a microcontroller via *I2C*.
+Because of its high-resolution 16-bit *ADC*, and because **INA226** automatically averages multiple samples, it produces very accurate and reliable readings.
+All of its measured and calculated values can be read by a microcontroller via *I2C*.

 ### Shunt Value and Maximum Current